Call 24/7 for Free Consultation303-800-8888

 According to the Rocky Mountain Insurance Information Association, nearly 5,000 motorcycle riders are killed on Colorado roads each year.
 Every day, on busy city roads and narrow rural highways, there are accidents involving motorcyclists.
 These are serious collisions that leave the rider vulnerable to serious injury, including death.
 Too often, insurance companies make these claims more complicated and stressful on the rider and their family members — doing everything they can to dissuade you from fighting for your rights and the compensation you deserve.

-The Lamber Goodnow injury law team, working with our partner firms throughout Colorado include not just aggressive personal injury attorneys, but also avid motorcyclists who are prepared to fight for you after a bike crash.
+At Lamber Goodnow Injury Lawyers, working with our partner firms throughout Colorado include not just aggressive personal injury attorneys, but also avid motorcyclists who are prepared to fight for you after a bike crash.
 We have experience negotiating with insurance companies — as well as winning against them at trial — and are well versed in the nuances of motorcycle accidents.

 “As a seasoned motorcycle accident attorney in Denver, Colorado, I’ve witnessed directly the deep trauma these accidents impose on victims and their loved ones.
 Our firm stands firm in our resolve to champion the rights of these victims, obtain the justice they rightfully deserve, and promote stronger safety precautions in the motorcycle community to avoid additional tragedies on Denver’s roads.”